BalakaDEV/balaka_construtor/README.md

 - Fivem
 - Considerably Optimized (due to its easy job location system)
 - Insufficient structure to run on bases that use FrameWork "Creative/Bahamas"
+- You must be using Cayo Perico's DLC artifacts (sv_enforceGameBuild 2189)
 - With 100% support: Balaka#9918
 - Idealization and Development: Guilherme "Balaka" (Balaka#9918)